Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 Process overview

-Research & discovery: background, current state analysis, cultural & media foresight, stakeholder mapping
+🧐 Research & discovery: background, current state analysis, cultural & media foresight, stakeholder mapping

-Define: user groups
+📣 Define: problem framing, user groups

-Ideate: ideation on 6 domains, prioritization matrix
+🖌️ Ideate: ideation on 6 domains, prioritization matrix

-Launch & impact: concept development, launch
+🚀 Launch & impact: concept development, launch, and outcomes

-Background and current state analysis
+Current state analysis

 Trend signals: Understanding shifting media behavior